By using this site, you agree to the Privacy Policy and Terms of Use.

 How to Implement

 Begin with a dedicated “Clean Slate” session.
 If you have five thousand unread emails, do not try to process them one by one.
 Move everything older than thirty days into an “Old Archive” folder.
 Start fresh today.
 Use automated filters to pre-sort newsletters and notifications into a “Read Later” folder to keep your primary view clear.
+Read how to fix fatigue in a few steps.

 Diagram showing Archive, Task, Actionable Reply, File steps in the Inbox Zero system